Peakboard/peakboard-templates.github.io/_templates/Open-Orders-Status-Overview/en.md

 layout: article
 title: Open Orders Status Overview
 description:
-  - This visualization shows all open orders in a production.
-Each order must pass through three work steps&#58; gluing, sawing and welding.
-A traffic light indicates whether the work step for the respective order has been started, is currently in progress, or has already been completed.
-With a touch screen the transport orders can be filtered based on the product to be produced.
-The data is stored in a static list but could be linked to an ERP system such as the transfer orders from SAP (LTAK Table).
+  - This template visualizes all open production orders.
+Each order passes three steps&#58; bonding, sawing and welding.
+A signal block indicates whether the work step for the respective order has been started, is currently in progress or has already been completed.
+The production orders can be filtered via touch screen.
+The data is stored in a variable list, but can also be linked to an ERP system such as the transfer orders from SAP (table LTAK).
 lang: en
-weight: 600
+weight: 800
 isDraft: true
 ref: Open-Orders-Status-Overview
 category: